A leaking hot water system is a significant issue for any residential or commercial property.

 If the leak is at the side or bottom of the hot water tank, the problem could lie in the temperature and pressure relief valve (T&P valve).

-The relief valve is designed initially to release water whenever excessive pressure builds up.
-Check the pressure of the hot water unit after decreasing the temperature.
+The relief valve is designed to release water whenever excessive pressure builds up.
+After decreasing the temperature, check the pressure of the hot water unit.
 If the pressure is still high, the pressure relief valve may be faulty, and you should hire a licensed plumber to replace it.

 At The Bottom Of The Tank

-An unexplained pool of water at the bottom of the water of the tank could indicate a crack in the hot water system.
+An unexplained pool of water at the bottom of the tank could indicate a crack in the hot water system.

 Unfortunately, such a fault cannot be easily repaired, and you’ll have to replace the water heater.
-However, before you start panicking about the massive cost of replacement, take a moment to find out the exact position of the water heater leak.
+However, before panicking about the massive replacement cost, take a moment to find out the exact position of the water heater leak.

 Leaky Drain Valve

-All hot water heaters come equipped with a drain valve located at the base of the heater.
-The purpose of this drain valve is to empty water from the heater tank for routine cleanups and maintenance activities.
-A leaky water heater drain valve can be identified by moisture or water dripping around or out of the valve’s opening.
+All hot water heaters come equipped with a drain valve at the base.
+This drain valve empties water from the heater tank for routine cleanups and maintenance activities.
+A leaky drain valve can be identified by moisture or water dripping around or out of the valve’s opening.

 Replacing a drain valve is not very difficult, but it is advisable to seek expert help.
-The drain outlet is to be connected to a normal water hose connected to the water mains to clear out water from the tank.
-You must always switch off the water inlet before proceeding to clean, exactly how it was done years ago with this activity.
+To clear water from the tank, the drain outlet is to be connected to a normal water hose connected to the water mains.
+You must always switch off the water inlet before proceeding to clean, exactly as it was done years ago with this activity.

 After the tank is empty, you can replace the loose drain valve with a new one that can easily be purchased from a local hardware store.
 A spanner or pipe wrench shall be required to remove the said valve, so keep that handy.
 Remember to call us before you cover the new valve’s threads with a joint compound before tightening it, as that will prevent further leaks.